 I have always said that your Values are the foundation to build from to ensure you have a fulfilling job or career.
-They also do change over time, as very influenced by not just work situations but also many aspects of your personal life too, such as marriage, divorce, bereavements, starting a family or kids leaving the nest.
+They also change over time, as Values are very influenced by not just work situations but also many aspects of your personal life too, such as marriage, divorce, bereavements, starting a family or kids leaving the nest.

 I spend much time coaching clients to ‘let go’ and ‘look forward’, in order to see things from a different perspective which will open up new opportunities in their careers and lives.
 This is especially true as a result of redundancy, restructuring or following other key changes in people’s lives.
 We all tend to or try to hang onto things, which serve no benefit to us moving forward, although we may not see it this way at the time e.g. the job you loved that changed as a result of new technology, your new boss having a different way of working, a long term relationship that was heading nowhere, a personal bereavement.
 In reality, although some might be very painful and more difficult than others, these are all things we can eventually adapt to and move on from.